 Expand the target.
 Right click and select Add/Remove Software.

 If using a new/formatted device, select the Base System Image to be used on the target.
-The available versions can be accessed by right-clicking the gear icon on the right-hand side.
+The available versions can be accessed by clicking the gear icon on the left-hand side.
 Once the selection has been made, click OK.
-Figure 3: Accessing Base System Image versions.
 A base system image contains the operating system and components to manage NI software through feeds located on NI website or a user-specified location.

 Note: The most recent base system image is selected by default.
-In case there is no requirement of a base system image to manage the software on the target, it is possible to install software set from the Legacy Installation section.
+In case there is no requirement of a base system image to manage the software on the target, it is possible to install software set from the Legacy Installation section only if LabVIEW Real-Time is installed on the host PC.
+The Legacy Installation method does not exist for PXI Linux RT target.

 It may be required to format the target after the selection of a new base system image.
 If formatting is required, click Format when prompted.